 Students should be aware that they may be required to undergo a drug test or other similar screening tests pursuant to the Host Agency policies and practices.
+The 2015 AAMC Uniform Clinical Training Affiliation Agreement, which UMMS uses, notes that "The SCHOOL will also inform students that they may be required to undergo a drug test or other similar screening tests pursuant to the HOST AGENCY's policies and practices, and that the cost of any such test will be paid by the student, if not the HOST AGENCY."
 Testing may be required before any clinical work at some sites, either for the Longitudinal Preceptor Program or before clinical rotations.
 The cost of any such test will be paid for either by the student or the Host Agency.
-Please contact the Office of Student Affairs at 508-856-2285 or review the Student Affairs website for additional information.
+Please contact the Office of Student Affairs at 508-856- 2285 or review the Student Affairs website for additional information.